asonnellini/Create-Dynamic-SQL-View-with-Python/README.md

  The trigger-like behavior was tested against the below scenarios:

 - change the SurveyStructure Table with:
-	- INSERT INTO SurveyStructure (SurveyId, QuestionId, OrdinalValue) VALUES	(3, 2, 1) ==> upon running the script, the column ANS_Q2 of the view changed from NULL to -1 = View was updated = OK
+	- INSERT INTO SurveyStructure (SurveyId, QuestionId, OrdinalValue) VALUES	(3, 2, 1) ==> upon running the script, the column ANS_Q2 of the view changed from NULL to -1 (i.e. View was updated) = OK
-	- DELETE FROM SurveyStructure WHERE SurveyId = 3 AND QuestionId = 2 AND OrdinalValue = 1 ==> upon running the script, the column ANS_Q2 of the view changed from -1 to NULL = View was updated = OK
+	- DELETE FROM SurveyStructure WHERE SurveyId = 3 AND QuestionId = 2 AND OrdinalValue = 1 ==> upon running the script, the column ANS_Q2 of the view changed from -1 to NULL (i.e. View was updated) = OK
 	- UPDATE SurveyStructure SET QuestionId = 2 WHERE SurveyId = 3 AND QuestionId = 1 AND OrdinalValue = 1 ==> upon running the script, ANS_Q1 was 10 and ANS_Q2 was NULL, now they are NULL and -1 OK!